olahasan/Search-App-kimz/README.md

 ## overview
-This is a simple project to learn and practice react"Hooks" and Debouncing technique and custom hooks.
+This is a simple project to learn and practice react"Hooks",Debouncing technique and custom hooks.

 ## Installation
 To get started with this project, follow these steps:

 you can clone the project or download it as Zip file.

 1. Clone the repository:
    ```bash
    https://github.com/olahasan/Search-App-kimz.git